lpierge/dtcopy/README.md

 * [zLibDll](https://github.com/lpierge/zLibDll) — Modified zLib DLL project

 Regarding the the source code, most of it is specific to the _Windows platform_.
 Even if most of the source files are _.cpp_ files, the source code is mainly C code with a minimal use of basic C++ features, which is commonly labeled as _"C with classes"_.

+**Important note on project structure:**
+The Visual Studio projects for dtcopy and zLibDll are hardcoded to search for dependencies using absolute paths starting from the root of a virtual L: drive.
+The expected directory structure is as follows:

+`L:\`
+`  |-- Include\`
+`  |-- Library\`
+`  |-- dtcopy\`
+`  |-- zLibDll\`

+If you want to compile the projects without reconfiguring the Visual Studio settings, you can map a local folder to a virtual L: drive using the Windows SUBST command:
+Create a directory on your local drive (for example, C:\DEV).
+Download and extract all four repositories inside that directory.
+Open the Windows Command Prompt (cmd) and run the following command:
+`SUBST L: C:\DEV`
+Note: to remove the virtual drive you can run `SUBST L: /d`.

 Luca P.